+NUMBER OF USERS

-NUMBER OF USERS: The number of users was calculated from actual number of waiver participants who used similar services reported on NM.0448 Mi Via waiver FFY2017 CMS372.
-The percentage of users for each similar service under NM.0448 was applied to the unduplicated recipient count for WY1-3 to estimate the number of Supports Waiver participants who would use the similar service.
-Environmental modifications, Vehicle modifications and Assistive Technology are estimated to be used at 50% of the UDR in the WY1 as this service is not readily available in the community and the state estimates higher utilization than seen in other New Mexico 1915 c waiver programs.
-In WY2-3, the number of users is estimated to be 50% of new allocants.
+The number of users was calculated from actual number of waiver participants who used similar services reported on NM.0448 Mi Via waiver FFY2017 CMS372.
+The percentage of users for each similar service under NM.0448 was applied to the unduplicated recipient count for WY1-5 to estimate the number of Supports Waiver participants who would use the similar service.
+Environmental modifications, Vehicle modifications and Assistive Technology are estimated to be used at 50% of the new allocants to the waiver as this service is not readily available in the community and the state estimates higher utilization than seen in other New Mexico 1915 c waiver programs.